Mary is open to debate on whether SCT is a true "disorder" but can attest to its cluster of traits challenging day-to-day functioning

 ~~ parenting an SCT kid? ~~

 Are you living with Sluggish Cognitive Tempo?
-Or do you know someone who is?
+Do you know someone who is?
+Or do you, like most of the commenters on this Guardian article from a few years back, believe this is a trumped-up condition, ripe for use as one more excuse to medicate kids?
 Please share your experiences, what people should know about this condition, and what (if anything) has helped.
 Even if there are no "answers" yet, comparing experiences with others in a similar boat can help.

 Mary (author) from Chicago area on July 30, 2014:

 @aurora27: Hmm, have not heard of it per se, but it sounds like the "Raising a Spirited Child" book I read many years ago.
 My son with SCT was not our spirited child, though -- that was one of his brothers, in his toddler/preschool years...went rather beyond the norms for that age in terms of the intensity of his responses to a whole variety of things.So how do you think HSP ties in with SCT?
 They seem kind of opposite - but I would really love to hear your take, given that you've got the firsthand HSP experience!

 @anonymous: Have you heard of HSP?
 I have that (Highly Sensitive Personality) - where you don't necessarily hear noises more loudly (according to tests) than others but process it more extremely and are affected more so... not just by sounds, but stimuli in general... there's a Squidoo article on it!
 Very helpful!

 I too am extremely worried about how my eighth-grade daughter with SCT will survive the work load of high school and how she will fare in the college admission process.
 Nowadays, it's not good enough to just get good grades, you need extracurriculars and service projects too.
 I have no idea how she will keep up.